Suomen kieli

 Mental Ray Final Gather

 With Mental Ray, clay render can be achieved simply by turning Final Gather on.
-Turn Final Gather on and try to render your image.
-Picture 2 has been rendered by using the default settings of Final Gather.
-From picture 2 it's easy to notice a few things that could be improved.
-The edges of the model, shadows and shading look grainy in some places.
+Turn Final Gather on (picture2) and try to render your image.
+Picture 3 has been rendered by using the default settings of Final Gather.
+From picture 3 it's easy to notice a few things that could be improved.
+The edges of the model are jagged and shadows and shading look grainy in some places.

 Sampling Quality